Emilio Lara (footballer)

-Emilio Lara Contreras (born 18 May 2002) is a Mexican professional footballer who plays as a defender for Liga MX club Necaxa on loan from Liga MX club América and the Mexico national team.
+Emilio Lara Contreras (born 18 May 2002) is a Mexican professional footballer who plays as a defender for Liga MX club América and also plays for the Mexico national team.

 Club career

 Club América

 Lara made his Liga MX debut on 6 November 2021, in a match that ended as a 0–0 tie against Monterrey.

 International career

 Youth

 Lara was part of the under-17 side that participated at the 2019 CONCACAF U-17 Championship, where Mexico won the competition.
 He also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.

 Senior

 Lara was called up to the senior national team by Gerardo Martino on 6 December 2021.